 A New Way of Getting Around

-Uber revolutionized the traditional taxi industry by creating a Blue Ocean with its ride-sharing platform.
-Before Uber, the taxi industry was highly regulated and dominated by a few key players.
-Uber introduced a new, more convenient, and often cheaper way of transportation.
+Uber revolutionized the taxi industry by creating a Blue Ocean with its ride-sharing platform.
+By leveraging technology, Uber offered a more convenient, reliable, and often cheaper alternative to traditional taxis.

 Strategic Measures

-• Utilized existing technologies (smartphones and GPS) to create a seamless user experience
+- Utilized smartphones and GPS for a seamless user experience

-• Forgoing ownership of vehicles to significantly reduce capital expenditures
+- Forgoing vehicle ownership to reduce capital expenditures

 iTunes and iPod: A New Era of Music